 July 24 1:30-4:30 Activity: Native Garden Walk will feature six gardens for in person tours.
 Event registration coming soon.
 We are looking for gardens to be part of our tour!
 Interested?
 Apply here by April 23, 2021: Birds, Bees and Butterflies: Native Garden Tour Application

-September 19 2:30 pm Seminar– Learn how to ensure your garden is butterfly-friendly with our (No) Fall Garden Cleanup presentation.
-Event registration coming soon.
+September 19 2:30 pm Seminar– Creating Butterfly Habitats: Through the Seasons with Stephanie Walquist.
+Learn how to ensure your garden is butterfly-friendly with our (No) Fall Garden Cleanup presentation.
+Event registration here: Eventbrite.

 For more Year of the Butterfly activities, flutter over to Year of the Butterfly page hosted by Friends of the Oak Park Conservatory.